Built by a brain that couldn't start.

 The ADHD brain is a Formula 1 engine with bicycle brakes.
 It has extraordinary processing power for things it finds interesting, but its internal management system — executive function — is structurally underpowered.
 We can't fix the brakes.
 But we can build an external braking system.

-We don’t just generate a sub-task list and abandon you.
-Thawly holds your hand through every single micro-step from start to finish.
+We don't just generate a sub-task list and abandon you.
+Thawly holds your hand through every single micro-step, from the first "stand up" to the final checkpoint.

 Blind-Box Brain Dump